This is a subtrope of The Smurfette Principle:

 Fate/stay night has this trope in play with its Masters in Tohsaka Rin, Matou Sakura, and Ilyasviel von Einsbern.
 While it's justified, being that the Grail War is meant to be a competition between three families, they're the only ones who actually owe their success as mages to their lineage.
 Shirou bumbles onto his role in the War and has to struggle to make up for his lack of magical skill over the course of the series (because his adopted father didn't teach him more than basic tricks), Shinji Matou is a failure despite (or perhaps even because of) being descended from a powerful Magus, Kuzuki is an assassin and not a mage at all despite being a formidable Master, and Bazett Fraga McRemitz, Lancer's original Master, is dead before the show begins so Kotomine can gain control of Lancer.

-Allyson from Sunstone is a strong aversion; she made herself a fortune completely independently, and although she once had a relationship with a now mildly successful man the relationship held Ally back rather than give her support and it was only when she found her independence she started her fortune.
+Allison Carter from Sunstone is a strong aversion; she made herself a fortune completely independently, and although she once had a relationship with Alan, a now mildly successful man, the relationship held Ally back rather than give her support and it was only when she found her independence she started her fortune.

 One made all the more confusing by the show's Negative Continuity.
 Herbert Powell, Homer's half-brother, is a flat out success in business twice over.